JoseJuan98/JoseJuan98/README.md

 ### 📚 Currently Working and Learning More About:

-* Neural Networks and Deep Learning, by the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Coursera and I have been enjoying being exposed to Linear Algebra and Deep Learning.
+* Neural Networks and Deep Learning, by the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Coursera, and I have been enjoying being exposed to Linear Algebra and Deep Learning.

 * Bayesian Statistics, primarily through the book [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919).

 * Data Engineering with Apache Spark and Delta Lakes.
 Acquiring a [Data Engineer Professional Certificate](https://academy.databricks.com/data-engineer) from Databricks.
-I enjoy data modelling and creating data pipelines to support Data Science projects.
+I enjoy data modeling and creating data pipelines to support Data Science projects.

 ### 👯 I’m looking to collaborate on

-Open source projects related with Environmental Intelligence to help to preserve nature or evaluate the state.
+Open source projects related to Environmental Intelligence to help to preserve nature or evaluate the state.